 The days are usually long even when you’re on your own schedule.
-When I walked the Wicklow Way in Ireland recently, I frequently stopped for photos.
+When I walked the Wicklow Way in Ireland, I frequently stopped for photos.
 Much more so than I would have if I weren’t planning to post it on social media or write about it.

 This is pretty typical when a travel blogger travels.
 And we may have additional work to do on top of it.
-I rarely go to bed before midnight when I’m travelling for work.
-I truly love it, but I do come home exhausted!
+I rarely go to bed before midnight when I’m traveling for work.
+Truly, I love it, but I do come home exhausted!

 Lesson to You: You may have to pay for your vacation, but you also get the freedom to enjoy it.